parmes/parmes/solfec/theory/joints.rst

 Prescribed displacement
 -----------------------

-Joint corresponding to the :ref:`SET_DISPLACEMENT` command is realized by defining
+Joint corresponding to the :ref:`SET_DISPLACEMENT <solfec-command-SET_DISPLACEMENT>` command is realized by defining

 .. math::